Jathusan19/Job-portal/README.md

 *Online job portal system MERN stack.. designed for the universit.

-*A software group project done during 6 sprint
+*A software group project done within 6 sprint

 *Working as a team OF 3